 It is one of the most interesting creative stores I have seen here in South East Asia, right here in Da Nang, Vietnam.
 If I had to describe Aldegonde Van Alsenoy in an interior art form this is it.
 The shopping experience here is just fabulous, edgy and chic.
 A collision of fashion and art, the AVANA Da Nang store is the result of a rich collaboration between the Belgian designer and renowned Vietnamese artist Dan Quoc Nguyen.
 Drawing inspiration from the Co Tu tribes of the Central Highlands, Ava and Dan have created a masterpiece of fashion, wood, art and craft.

 I loved the rhythmic tribal carvings that formed the perfect backdrop for Aldegonde’s singular pieces, crafted from the finest handmade fabrics and brocades to create unique and sustainable fashion.
-The clothes are also hang on beautifully wooden carved coat hangers which is how meticulous Aldegonde is when it comes to her Avana boutique.
+This is quite different than something like Joann fabrics.
+The clothes are also hung on beautifully wooden carved coat hangers which is how meticulous Aldegonde is when it comes to her Avana boutique.

 Don’t limit yourself, my clothing are a universal shape for men and women.
 I don’t work in sizes, I create being lead by fabrics and textiles around the globe, it’s gender neutral. – Aldegonde

 - Address: 57 Lê Lợi, Minh An, Hội An, Quảng Nam 560000, Vietnam